HeiderJeffer/Artificial-intelligence-AI-for-Citizen-power-to-drive-sustainable-food-systems-in-Ireland/README.md

   Standards for Hot School Meals, Nutritional Standards For School Meals online at: <https://www.gov.ie/en/publication/a9bfb-school-meals/>

-**Research objective
+# Research objective
-**The major research questions will answer in this project are:
+The major research questions will answer in this project are:

 - What are the current initiatives to promote AI for sustainable food systems in Ireland?
 - What are the current challenges to AI for sustainable food systems in Ireland?
 - What are the potential benefits of citizen-led initiatives to promote AI for sustainable food systems in Ireland?
 - What are the best practices for citizen-led initiatives to promote AI for sustainable food systems in Ireland?

-**Methodology
+# Methodology
-Case study
+## Case study
-**Aiming to support both the implementation and the maintenance School Meals Scheme, Department of Social Protection - Republic of Ireland, School Meals Scheme provides funding to schools and organizations towards the provision of healthy food for school children.
+Aiming to support both the implementation and the maintenance School Meals Scheme, Department of Social Protection - Republic of Ireland, School Meals Scheme provides funding to schools and organizations towards the provision of healthy food for school children.

 Ireland-based software company Anne Heider food Solutions[^1] offers a suite of sustainable food products in Ireland to support School Meals Scheme to manage:
 (1) school nutrition programs.
 (2) food distribution programs.
 (3) administrative reviews.
 (4) food tracking and reporting.

 As part of the Anne Heider food Solutions’ offering of a “software as a service” solution and for a monthly licensing fee, School Meals Scheme or Department of Social Protection authorities can access Anne Heider food Solutions program management features through a web page without the need for hardware or software infrastructure.

 Anne Heider food Solutions have also developed a new range of software features centered around the provision and reporting of nutrition information for School Meals Scheme.
 The information can be used by Department of Social Protection to plan then report about each meal under the Food Safety Authority of Ireland (Irish and EU legislation on food safety).

 It became necessary to launch a software development project to automatically capture nutrition and other meal data because of the offering and reporting of these new capabilities.

 In this research we present the Anne Heider food Solutions new software new steps against the existing steps provided by Camarena software \[1\] Plan Menu/ Place Order: Integrated compliance check, \[2\] School sites enter daily notes: Integrated compliance check and \[3\] report to federal / state / local authority (Camarena, 2022).

-**Research Approach
+## Research Approach
-**This project is designed to be exploratory due to the nascent nature of Anne Heider food Solutions due the how and why of a recent series of events over which the investigator has little to no influence (Yin, 2014, p.
+This project is designed to be exploratory due to the nascent nature of Anne Heider food Solutions due the how and why of a recent series of events over which the investigator has little to no influence (Yin, 2014, p.
 9).

 The research approach three main stages:
-Stage 1” understanding the context
+1. Stage 1” understanding the context
-Stage 2: understanding AI **
+2. Stage 2: understanding AI **
-**Stage 3: investigating the opportunities and challenges of AI for citizen power to drive sustainable food systems in Ireland, document analysis, participant observation, and interviews.
+3. Stage 3: investigating the opportunities and challenges of AI for citizen power to drive sustainable food systems in Ireland, document analysis, participant observation, and interviews.

 **Triangulation and Systems thinking:** The research is qualitative in nature, relying on thematic analysis[^2].
-Triangulation—the use of evidence from many sources to support facts and findings—is made possible by gathering data from three different sources (Rowley, 2002;
-Yin, 2014), the epistemological lens of systems thinking, which is constrained by the researcher's worldviews of what defines sustainable food systems, is used to solve sustainability concerns.
-(Abson et al., 2017; Dorninger et al., 2020). **
+Triangulation—the use of evidence from many sources to support facts and findings—is made possible by gathering data from three different sources (Rowley, 2002; Yin, 2014), the epistemological lens of systems thinking, which is constrained by the researcher's worldviews of what defines sustainable food systems, is used to solve sustainability concerns.
+(Abson et al.,2017; Dorninger et al., 2020). **
 **
 Against the (Camarena, 2022) research approach, this project offers a new approach:
 **
 Data Collection -** in Stage 1 and Stage 2 used direct input from document analysis, participant observation, and interview, we will apply quality assurance criteria and extracting relevant information.
 **
 Data analysis** – The project used thematic data analysis (NVivo software) to process the data in Stage 1 and Stage 2 and to ensure collection. to extract the major context factors from Stage 1 and the major AI factors from Stage 2, the process resulted in:
-Stage 1 (major context factors)
+1. Stage 1 (major context factors)
-Stage 2 (major AI factors)
+2. Stage 2 (major AI factors)
-Stage 3 relied on the data analysis of stage 1 (major context factors) and stage 2 (major AI factors).
+3. Stage 3 relied on the data analysis of stage 1 (major context factors) and stage 2 (major AI factors).

 [^1]: Company names in this article are pseudonyms.